-- 1. $B{\text{Max}}$ is the maximum antenna separation, $B{\text{Min}}$ is the minimum antenna separation, $\theta{\text{syn}}$ is the synthesized beam width, and $\theta{\text{Max}}$ is the largest scale structure "visible" to the array. - 2.
+- 1. B{Max} is the maximum antenna separation, B{Min} is the minimum antenna separation, θ{syn} is the synthesized beam width, and θ{Max} is the largest scale structure "visible" to the array. - 2.
 The listed resolutions are appropriate for sources with declinations between -15 and 75 degrees.
 For sources outside this range, the extended north arm hybrid configurations (BnA, CnB, DnC) should be used, and will provide resolutions similar to the smaller configuration of the hybrid, except for declinations south of -30.
 However, no double-extended north arm hybrid configuration (e.g., CnA, or DnB) is provided. - 3.
 The approximate resolution for a natural weighted map is about 1.5 times these numbers.
 The values for snapshots are about 1.3 times the listed values. - 4.
 The largest scale structure is that which can be reasonably well imaged in full synthesis observations (anywhere in the image).
 For single snapshot observations these numbers should be divided by 2. - 5.
-The listed resolution performances of the 0.7cm and 400cm systems will not be met in general, since not all antennas are outfitted with these receivers.
+The listed resolution performances of the 400cm systems will not be met in general, since not all antennas are outfitted with these receivers.
+Beginning in 1996, the Q-band antennas will be distributed in a manner intended to give the listed resolution performance.